WoolleySheep/distribution-search/README.md

 # Search functions
 ## Python implementations of common list-search algorithms
 ### TODO
-* Determine if rounding would be more effective
-* Add docstrings and improve commenting
-* Add signature
 * Convert into a package

 ### Algorithms implemented